jspsych/jsPsych/docs/markdown_docs/features/callbacks.md

 ## on_trial_finish

 The `on_trial_finish` callback can be declared in the `jsPsych.init` method.
-The callback will trigger at the end of every trial in the experiment.
+The callback will trigger at the end of every trial in the experiment, just after `jsPsych.data.write` has been called.
 If you want a callback to trigger only for the end of certain trials, use the [`on_finish`](#onfinishtrial) callback on the trial object.
 The callback function will be passed a single argument, containing the data object from the trial.
+This data object is read only, any changes to it will not be made to the underlying data.

 #### Sample use
 ```javascript